Journal article icon

 Abstract:

-To understand a group’s (dys)functionality, we propose to focus on its members’ concerns for their reputation.
+To understand a group's (dys)functionality, we propose focusing on its members' concerns for their reputation.
 The examples of prosocial behavior and information exchange in decision-making groups illustrate that empirical evidence directly or indirectly suggests that reputational concerns play a central role in groups.
-We argue that our conceptualization fulfils criteria for a good theory: enhancing understanding, abstraction, testability, and applicability.
+We argue that our conceptualization fulfills criteria for a good theory: enhancing understanding, abstraction, testability, and applicability.

 Publication status: